mjstern/ga-customer-revenue-prediction/README.md

-# ga-customer-revenue-prediction
+# house-prices
-Code for the 2018 Kaggle challenge: Google Analytics Customer Revenue Prediction
+Code for the Kaggle challenge: House Prices